ncatlab/nlab-content/pages/5/0/2/3/3205/content.md

 ##Discussion

->I warmly thank the $n$Lab community for their generous response to my suggestion.
+[[André]]: I warmly thank the $n$Lab community for their generous response to my suggestion.
 I am presently very short of time, but I will try to spend some learning the wiki-art during the next few weeks.
 The CatLab is an offspring of the nLab, not yet fully shaped and not yet born.
 Like every child, he has no shame in feeding to the breast of his mother.
 It will probably cannibalise the nLab a lot!
 I will do a lot of cutting and pasting, this is how I can learn quickly.
 I hope I will not mess things up!
 I apologise for the temporary disorganitation (posted by AJ).

+[[Eric]]: No worries and no rush.
+It's great to see how this material springing here and I'm sure **CatLab** will be ready for launch very soon.
+If you have questions, feel free to ask them either here or the forum.
+Since we're getting the hang of the wiki, my suggestion is to ask technical questions here.
+The answers will likely end up being added to [[HowTo]] and the [[FAQ]].
+Cheers!

 [[!include contents]]